gtumedei/irs-project/docs/report.md

   </tr>
 </table>

-#### Limitations
+**Limitations**

-During our tests emerged two types of limitations, the first is related to the working mode of the Arduino ultrasonic sensor, whose cases are shown in the following table.
-However, another type of limitations, is associated to the structure of the robot and the use of the sensor in a fixed position.
+During our tests two types of limitations emerged.
+The first is related to how the ultrasonic sensor works, as shown in the following table.
+The second is related to the fact that the sensor in a fixed position.

 <table>
   <tr>